justmike1/AutomationScripts/README.md

 # Auto_sendlog_to_mail
-## Automation of sending to an email the py results
+## Automation of sending script's log to an email of choice.
 ### Follow the comment's instructions in the script